DrewGregory/tjcalendar/README.md

 - Converses with user in a friendly, understandable way
 - Provides recommendations about the timing, location, and invitees for an event based on your Google Calendar history.
 - If the user chooses, adds the event to the user's Google Calendar
 ![Image Here](https://github.com/DrewGregory/tjcalendar/blob/master/TJCalendar%20Flowchart.png)
 ## Hardware Setup
 Required Hardware (links in instructables):
 - Raspberry Pi 3
 - USB Microphone (note: you may want one with a cord.
-"See Considerations")
+See "Considerations" at the end of this README)
 - Speaker (preferably Bluetooth)
 - NeoPixel LED Light
+- Servo Motor
 Please refer to this [instructable](http://www.instructables.com/id/Build-TJ-Bot-Out-of-Cardboard/) to build your own TJBot.
 Next, you will need to configure your Raspberry Pi's audio.
 Please visit this [instructable](http://www.instructables.com/id/Build-a-Talking-Robot-With-Watson-and-Raspberry-Pi/) (Steps 1, 2, and 3) for configuring your Raspberry Pi's audio.
 ## Installation